 There are dozens of different brands of complete natural fertilizer blends.
 They all use a combination of ingredients such as those listed above, including animal, plant, and mineral ingredients.
 These are mixed together to create a complete granular fertilizer.
 These natural fertilizer choices have an N-P-K ratio of 4-5-4 or 3-3-3 or something similar.
-Some brands are formulated for use on a specific group of plants; acid-loving plants (such as Holly Tone), tomatoes, fruit trees, or vegetables, for example.
+Some brands are formulated for use on a specific group of plants; acid-loving plants like azaleas and evergreens (such as Holly Tone), tomatoes, fruit trees, or vegetables, for example.
 What makes them “complete” is that they contain a combination of ingredients that results in the presence of all three macronutrients (in addition to many trace nutrients).
 Some of my personal favorites include Garden Tone, Dr. Earth, and Coast of Maine.

 Types of liquid fertilizers

 These products are absorbed into plants via both their roots and their foliage.
 Liquid fertilizers are made from naturally occurring plant, animal, and mineral ingredients that provide a plant with nutrients.
 They supply the three macronutrients (nitrogen, phosphorous, and potassium) in small quantities.
 Many also contain trace nutrients, vitamins, and amino acids.
 The nutrients in liquid fertilizers are available for use by plants more quickly than those found in granular fertilizers.
 However, the nutrients are available for a far shorter period of time.
 Liquid fertilizer can be made from a combination of ingredients or consist of a single ingredient.

 1.Liquid kelp – Created by processing sea kelp at cool temperatures, liquid kelp is rich in many trace minerals and is a source of several plant hormones.